Average US rate on 30-year mortgage rises to 3.68 percent

 The 30-year average rate hit a record low 3.31 percent in November 2012.
 The 15-year average hit bottom at 2.56 percent in May 2013.

 Data issued Wednesday by the National Association of Realtors showed that more Americans signed contracts to buy homes in March, the third straight month of gains as housing heats up with the start of the buying season.
 The increase in signed contracts indicates that robust hiring and low mortgage rates are encouraging more Americans to buy homes, after years of waiting to save for down payments and rebuild their credit in the wake of the housing bust and 2008 financial crisis.

-To calculate average mortgage rates, Freddie Mac surveys lenders across the country between Monday and Wednesday each week.
+To calculate average mortgage rates, Freddie Mac surveys lenders across the country at the beginning of each week.
 The average doesn't include extra fees, known as points, which most borrowers must pay to get the lowest rates.
 One point equals 1 percent of the loan amount.

 The average fee for a 30-year mortgage was 0.6 point this week, unchanged from last week.
 The average fee for a 15-year mortgage also remained at 0.6 point.